 South of Dashe I followed highway 186 and then highway 183 through the suburban blight.
 There was nothing beautiful about this part of the ride apart from the betel nut beauties by the roadside, several of whom were more fancifully dressed than any others I’ve seen over the years.
 I suppose that in this barren landscape of factories and warehouses a little feminine charm goes a long way toward brightening up some weary worker’s day.

-Abandoned homes in Cíhuī New Village (慈暉新村), one of many military dependents’ villages in the area presently undergoing eviction.
+Abandoned homes in Juguang No. 3 Village (莒光三村), one of many military dependents’ villages in the area presently undergoing eviction.

-I made a short stop in Fengshan to meet a friend for a quick hello—but not before taking a spin around the nearby military villages in the process of eviction and destruction.
+I made a short stop in Fengshan to meet a friend for a quick hello—but not before taking a spin around the nearby military villages undergoing demolition.
 I am, by now, used to seeing such urban renewal projects all over Taiwan, but seldom on such a vast scale.
-Most disturbing was the sight of a bunch of shirtless, tattooed gangster types with a megaphone calling for holdouts to leave their homes.
+Most disturbing was the sight of a bunch of shirtless, tattooed gangster types with a megaphone calling over a megaphone for holdouts to leave their homes.
 On some level I knew that sort of thing happens—but never have I been an eyewitness to a forced eviction.

-After dropping my stuff off at a hotel near the central train station I went out to explore one of the most famous night markets in Pingtung City.
+After dropping my stuff off at a hotel near the central railway station I went out to explore one of the most famous night markets in Pingtung City.

 An amazing turkey and chicken rice vendor in Minzu Road Night Market.